The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 Recognition of these structural gaps has driven a significant and accelerating shift across the DAO ecosystem.
 Leading protocols have moved from ad hoc governance votes on treasury matters toward the appointment of dedicated treasury management sub-committees, and increasingly toward the engagement of professional, externally appointed treasury managers with defined mandates.

 These arrangements represent a meaningful evolution.
-A specialized treasury manager operating under a defined investment policy statement brings continuous market monitoring, disciplined portfolio construction, drawdown controls, and counterparty management that governance processes alone cannot replicate.
+A specialised treasury manager operating under a defined investment policy statement brings continuous market monitoring, disciplined portfolio construction, drawdown controls, and counterparty management that governance processes alone cannot replicate.
 The community retains strategic oversight through its governance structures while delegating operational and investment execution to professionals accountable for performance and process.

 However, the appointment of a professional manager does not by itself resolve the structural deficiencies of the treasury vehicle.
-The manager still needs an institutional framework within which to operate: a legal entity, a regulated structure, independent custody, an independent administrator, an audit function, and reporting that meets the expectations of the organizations and counterparties the DAO will need to engage as it scales.
+The manager still needs an institutional framework within which to operate: a legal entity, a regulated structure, independent custody, an independent administrator, an audit function, and reporting that meets the expectations of the organisations and counterparties the DAO will need to engage as it scales.

-• Mandate and risk framework.
-A formally documented investment policy statement setting out objectives, permitted instruments, concentration limits, liquidity requirements, and governance escalation procedures.
+| Mandate and risk framework | A formally documented investment policy statement setting out objectives, permitted instruments, concentration limits, liquidity requirements, and governance escalation procedures. |

-• Professional management with accountability.
-An appointed investment manager with a defined track record, independent oversight, and contractual accountability for adherence to mandate.
+| Professional management with accountability | An appointed investment manager with a defined track record, independent oversight, and contractual accountability for adherence to mandate. |

-• Independent custody and administration.
-Assets held with a qualified custodian, with independent net asset value calculation and reconciliation conducted by a third-party administrator.
+| Independent custody and administration | Assets held with a qualified custodian, with independent net asset value calculation and reconciliation conducted by a third-party administrator. |

-• Regulated structure with audit and reporting.
-A legally recognized, regulated vehicle providing the audit trail, annual financial statements, and institutional reporting that token holders and counterparties require.
+| Regulated structure with audit and reporting | A legally recognised, regulated vehicle providing the audit trail, annual financial statements, and institutional reporting that token holders and counterparties require. |

 The Cayman Regulated Fund as the Institutional Solution